LGBTQIA+ Therapy in St. Petersburg, FL

 Affirming therapy is not just therapy where the therapist is not hostile.
 That is a low bar.
 And honestly, it is not much of a standard at all.
 You deserve something far beyond it.

-Truly affirming therapy means no one treats your identity as a problem to be managed, a phase to be waited out, or a complexity you must explain before the real work can begin.
+Truly affirming therapy means no one treats your identity as a problem to manage, a phase to wait out, or a complexity you must explain before the real work can begin.
 It means you do not have to educate your therapist about what it means to be bisexual, or nonbinary, or in a same-sex relationship, or questioning after decades of a life that looked one way on the outside.

 It means the particular exhaustion of code-switching, of performing, of being careful about what you say and how you say it, does not have to happen here.
 You can be imprecise.
 You can be in process.
 You can say something and then say that is not quite right, let me try again.